hamedrazavi/hamedrazavi.github.io/articles/rental_analysis.md

 ## Rental-Data analysis

 Once you have the rental data in the form of a Pandas dataframe you can do the usual data analysis  pipeline.
-That is, you start by preprocessing the data (removing the missing data, handling outliers).
+That is, you start by preprocessing the data (handling the missing data, outliers, etc.).
 For the data analysis, you can include new interesting features such as rent per room, rent per area, zip code of the apartments, etc. These are all done in [this notebook](https://github.com/hamedrazavi/rental_analysis_switzerland_immoscout24/blob/master/src/rental_analysis_lausanne.ipynb).
-Perhaps, the most tricky part of the data analysis pipeline for this example is removing the outliers (which are indeed mostly due to wrong inputs from the users).
+Perhaps, the most tricky part of the data analysis pipeline for this example is spotting and handling the outliers (which are indeed mostly due to wrong inputs from the users).
 Here is the first 5 elements of the resulting dataframe: